kubestellar/kubestellar/docs/content/direct/core-chart.md

   externalPort: 9443 # used to set the port to access the Control Planes API (default: 9443)
   hostContainer: kubeflex-control-plane # used to set the name of the container that runs the KubeFlex hosting cluster (default: kubeflex-control-plane, which corresponds to a Kind cluster with name kubeflex)

+# Post Create Hooks (PCHs) are automatically managed by the chart
+# - First install: PCHs are installed automatically because they don't exist
+# - Additional installs: PCHs are skipped automatically because they already exist
+# - Override: set InstallPCHs=true to force reinstall PCHs (useful for upgrades)
+# - Legacy: set InstallPCHs=false for backward compatibility
+# InstallPCHs: true

 # List the Inventory and Transport Spaces (ITSes) to be created by the chart
 # Each ITS consists of:
 # - a mandatory unique name